 7 To ensure that the board has the necessary skills to carry out the corporation's mandate,

 (a) at least one director must have expertise related to the railway industry; and

 (b) the board must have expertise in international business, and may engage experts as advisers in international business.

 8 The following persons are not eligible to be appointed as a director:

-(a) an elected official, officer or employee of a municipality that is referred to in The Capital Region Partnership Act;
+(a) an elected official, officer or employee of a municipality that is a regional member municipality of the Capital Planning Region, as established under section 8 of The Planning Act;

 (b) a member of the Legislative Assembly of Manitoba or of the Senate or House of Commons of Canada;

 (c) an employee of the Government of Manitoba or the Government of Canada or an agency of either of them;

 (d) a person who is under the age of 18 or is an undischarged bankrupt.

 9 Each of the following organizations may nominate one or more persons for the position of a nominee director: